 This collection contains annotated audio and video data of different genres: oral histories, ceremonial speech, and conversation, made in collaboration with local fieldworkers.

 This collection represents members of the Ske-speaking community, who live in a single village, Baravet village, on the west coast of southern Pentecost Island of Vanuatu.

 The 1999 Vanuatu Census identifies a community of 600 speakers of Ske as a first language.
 Ethnologue statistics note that 70% of the adult population speak Ske, compared to 30% of children.
 This information suggests that the speech community is an aging one in which little inter-generational transmission of Ske is occurring, a situation which will cause the speaker population to further dwindle in size.

-Due to the small number of Ske speakers, the languages of communication for the Ske-speaking population with its neighbours and in domains outside the home consist of Bislama, English and French as well as the neighbouring languages Apma and Raga.
+Due to the small number of Ske speakers, the languages of communication for the Ske-speaking population with its neighbors and in domains outside the home consist of Bislama, English and French as well as the neighboring languages Apma and Raga.

 Ske is an undescribed language of the East Vanuatu sub-group of Oceanic languages spoken in southern Pentecost Island of Vanuatu.
 Three other languages are spoken on the island: Apma, Raga, and Sa (another, Sowa is believed to be a dialect of Ske, see below).
 Of these languages, Apma and Raga are dominant with speaker numbers totaling between 6,000 and 8,000 each.